dharmeshkakadia/dharmeshkakadia-2.github.io/words.md

 + Dont live for your obituary. - John Scalzi (Book with the same title)

++ The worst dancer is the one not dancing - John Mulaney

 + “In a time of destruction, create something.” ― Maxine Hong Kingston

 + “There is nothing like a dream to create the future.” ― Victor Hugo, Les Misérables